yenhsunlin/dukes/README.md

 To import, do

-    >>> import duke
+    >>> import dukes

 in python terminal and is similar in the jupyter notebook.
-All module functions named *funcname* can be called by typing `duke.funcname`.
+All module functions named *funcname* can be called by typing `dukes.funcname`.

 ### Examples